 Prior to entering into a third-party agreement and while negotiating the terms, it is advisable to execute a non-disclosure agreement.

 If creation or development of intellectual property is a component of such a third party agreement, it must clearly state that all rights to the intellectual property rights shall vest and be owned by the startup and the third-party shall not stake any claim on the same and will do all acts to ensure the protection of the intellectual property.

 Clauses related to breach, termination and dispute resolution should be well negotiated and captured in all third-party agreements.

 One of the most challenging and time-consuming aspects of operating a startup is to raise capital for working capital requirement and growth.

 In India, Investors (HNIs/Angels/Funds) invest in early and growth stage companies in different structures and on varied terms.

 It is imperative for startups to seek proper legal advice while negotiating the deal terms for investment and the rights of the investors.

-Compliance and its importance is often overlooked by many startups.
-There are multiple laws applicable to specific entity structures under which separate event based and annual compliance is mandated.
+Compliance and its importance are often overlooked by many startups.
+There are multiple laws applicable to specific entity structures under which separate event-based and annual compliance is mandated.

-The consequences of non-compliance can be levy of punitive fines on the startup.
+The consequences of non-compliance can be a levy of punitive fines on the startup.